nosas/blog/toonvision/multiclassification/article.md

 - deal with a model overfitting to a small, imbalanced dataset
 - utilize image augmentation and dropout to improve the model's generalization capability
 - compare different models, optimizers, and hyperparameters
+- automatically optimize hyperparameter values with Keras-tuner
+- use classification performance measures such as precision, recall and f1-score
-- interpret and visualize what the model is learning
+- interpret and visualize what the model is learning with confusion matrices

 The following article will cover image segmentation of ToonTown's streets, roads, Cogs, and Cog buildings.
 Afterwards, we'll implement real-time object detection and, if possible, image segmentation.